dizFaris/shopping-cart/README.md

 - Removing items:
    Items with a count of 0 are automatically removed from the cart.

-- Floating-point precision:
+- Currency formatting:
-   Prices and discounts are rounded to two decimal places.
+   Prices are displayed correctly in Euros.

 ## 🧪 Testing